cozy/cozy.github.io/src/tutorials/data/queries.md

 ### Index with cozy-client

-With cozy-client, the developer does not have to deal with the index creation: it is expressed through `indexFields`:
+With cozy-client, you don't have to deal with the index creation: it is expressed through `indexFields`:

 ```javascript
 const queryDef = client